senthilnathang/FastNext/backend/docs/ARCHITECTURE.md

 ## Overview

-The FastNext backend is built on **FastAPI** following a **clean architecture pattern** with clear separation of concerns, enterprise-grade features, and comprehensive scaffolding capabilities.
+The FastNext backend is built on **FastAPI 0.115+** following a **clean architecture pattern** with clear separation of concerns, enterprise-grade features, Row Level Security (RLS), and comprehensive scaffolding capabilities.

 ## Architecture Principles